What is GraphRAG?

 Queries should adapt to new data and evolving user behavior without needing to retrain or rebuild indexes. - Deep multi-hop reasoning

-Systems must explore relationships several levels deep, following real-world logic paths (e.g., “approved by a manager who reported a conflict of interest”). - Policy-aware access
+Systems must explore relationships several levels deep, following real-world logic paths (e.g., “approved by a manager who reported a conflict of interest”).
+This is enabled through optimized graph traversal that captures nuanced relationships across several layers of context. - Policy-aware access

 Built-in enforcement of rules and roles, ensuring AI outputs reflect who’s asking, what they’re allowed to know, and why. - Dynamic prompt shaping